semantic-flow/sflo/documentation/dev.general-guidance.md

 ### Code Style

-- **Linting**: Use Deno's built-in linter (`deno lint`)
 - If using any is actually clearer than not using it, it's okay, just add the // deno-lint-ignore comment
-- use flow-core/src/deps.ts for centralizing imports
-- import use single quotes
 - Use `satisfies` whenever you're writing a literal config object that should be checked against a TypeScript shape, but you want to retain the full type of the literal for use in your program.

 ### Error Handling